CollaborativeEconomics/yeeter-strategy/README.md

-# Strategy Starter Kit
+# Yeeter Strategy

-A starter template for building allocation strategies on Allo Protocol.

-## Usage
+A strategy for Allo Protocol that distributes tokens to recipients based on a amount allocation.

 ### Building & Testing